skettzu/ELEC4075_Lab6_UpdatedStateSimulator/README.md

 • The bus is wide enough to transfer one process at a time between main memory and the disk.
 Therefore, swapping in or out two Processes increases the overall overhead latency more than swapping in or out a single process

+Features:
+Once a process goes into blocked state and it meets the threshold, swap out that same process [DONE]

+When a process exits/terminates, swap back in the latest process Use a circular queue (FIFO) to determine which process is swapped back in [DONE]

+Will need a blocked tracker, keeping track of the number of blocked processes in relation to the total processes to check if it hit the threshold [DONE]

+Keep track of overhead latency, every time a process is swapped in/out it adds a fixed latency Bus is only wide enough to swap in/out one process, every time two processes is swapped it doubles the fixed latency [DONE]

+User can choose process capacity (1 or 2) and threshold (80%, 90%, 100%) [DONE]

+Design an input file that swaps in/out processes multiple times [DONE]

+Results:
+Swap out/in is working
+Overall latency is working